openfaas/docs/docs/reference/tls-openfaas.md

 ## Set up an Ingress Controller

-We recommend Traefik for OpenFaaS, however any Ingress controller will work, or you can use Istio with separate instructions.
+This section covers setting up TLS for OpenFaaS using Traefik as the Ingress Controller, however any Ingress controller will work, or you can use Istio with separate instructions.

 Install Traefik with Helm: